-Years Ended December 31, (in thousands) 2015 2014 2013 Net realized (losses) gains on investments \$ (12,789) \$ 357 \$ 7,253 Net realized gains on investments allocated from Predecessor Operating Company 8,568 Total realized (losses) gains on investments (12,789) 8,925 7,253 Net change in unrealized (depreciation) appreciation of investments (35,272) (43,863) 7,994 Net change in unrealized appreciation (depreciation) of investments allocated from Predecessor Operating Company 940 Total change in unrealized (depreciation) appreciation of investments (35,272) (42,923) 7,994 Net change in unrealized (depreciation) appreciation of securities purchased under collateralized agreements to resell (296) Provision for taxes (1,183) (493) Total net realized gains and net change in unrealized (depreciation) appreciation of investments \$ (49,540) \$ (34,491) \$ 15,247
+Years Ended December 31, (in thousands) 2016 2015 2014 Net realized (losses) gains on investments \$ (16,717) \$ (12,789) \$ 357 Net realized gains on investments allocated from Predecessor Operating Company 8,568 Total realized (losses) gains on investments (16,717) (12,789) 8,925 Net change in unrealized appreciation (depreciation) of investments 40,131 (35,272) (43,863) Net change in unrealized appreciation (depreciation) of investments allocated from Predecessor Operating Company 940 Total change in unrealized appreciation (depreciation) of investments 40,131 (35,272) (42,923) Net change in unrealized (depreciation) appreciation of securities purchased under collateralized agreements to resell (486) (296) Benefit (provision) for taxes 642 (1,183) (493) Total net realized gains (losses) and net change in unrealized appreciation (depreciation) of investments \$ 23,570 \$ (49,540) \$ (34,491)

-Our net realized and unrealized losses resulted in a net loss of approximately \$49.5 million for the year ended December 31, 2015 compared to the net realized gain and unrealized losses resulting in a net loss of approximately \$34.5 million for the same period in 2014.
+Our net realized losses and unrealized gains resulted in a net gain of approximately\$23.6 million for the year ended December 31, 2016 compared to the net realized and unrealized losses resulting in a net loss of approximately \$49.5 million for the same period in 2015.
+We look at net realized and unrealized gains or losses together as movement in unrealized appreciation can be the result of realizations.
+The net gain for the year ended December 31, 2016 was primarily driven by the overall increase in the market prices of our investments during the period and sales or repayments of investments with fair values in excess of December 31, 2015 valuations, resulting in net realized gains being greater than the reversal of the cumulative net unrealized gains for those investments.
+The net gain was offset by a \$17.9 million realized loss on an investment resulting from the modification of terms on a portfolio company that was accounted for as an extinguishment.
+The benefit for income taxes was primarily attributable to three equity investments that are held in our three tax blocker corporations as of December 31, 2016.

+The net loss of approximately \$49.5 million for the year ended December 31, 2015 compared to the net realized gains and unrealized losses resulting in a net loss of approximately \$34.5 million for the same period in 2014.
 We look at net realized and unrealized gains or losses together as movement in unrealized appreciation or depreciation can be the result of realizations.
 The net loss for the year ended December 31, 2015 was primarily driven by the overall decrease in the market prices of our investments during the period and \$29.7 million of realized losses on investments resulting from the modification of terms on three portfolio companies that were accounted for as extinguishments.

-These losses were partially offset by sales or repayments of investments with fair values in excess ofDecember 31, 2014 valuations, resulting in net realized gains being greater than the reversal of the cumulative net unrealized gains for those investments which included the sale of two portfolio companies resulting in realized gains of approximately \$14.2 million.
-The provision for income taxes was primarily attributable to three equity investments that are held as of December 31, 2015 in three of our corporate subsidiaries.
+These losses were partially offset by sales or repayments of investments with fair values in excess of December 31, 2014 valuations, resulting in net realized gains being greater than the reversal of the cumulative net unrealized gains for those investments which included the sale of two portfolio companies resulting in realized gains of approximately \$14.2 million.
+The provision for income taxes was primarily attributable to three equity investments that are held in our three tax blocker corporations as of December 31, 2015.